jxx/earth-yxk/tropes.md

 ##### Story hooks and tropes

-* New History (NH).
-Northern Standard calendar year 580.
-Tartica calendars vary between nations, the longest count 1211 years since the Merikans first arrived.
+New History (NH).
+Northern Standard calendar year 1580.
+Tartica calendars vary between nations, the longest count 1211 years since the Merkans first arrived.
 Not that calendars really matter.

 4 civs / worlds:
 * Northern hemisphere remains of modern world as we know it.
 Went through the blackout, but some places have been inhabited continously.